usystems/webling-plugins/README.md

 `npx browser-sync start --server --cors`

 make sure you add the `--cors` command line argument to allow cross-origin imports.
-Now you can add your plugin to your Webling with `http://localhost:3000/index.js` (if your main plugin file is not called `index.js`, use the correct filename).
+Now you can add your plugin to your Webling with the url `http://localhost:3000/index.js` (if your main plugin file is not called `index.js`, use the correct filename).

 ## Plugin Hosting

 Since a Plugin must be publicly available, we recommend hosting Webling plugins on GitHub.
 Since GitHub is not a content delivery network, you need a cdn to deliver your plugin with the correct headers.
 You can use [raw.githack.com](https://raw.githack.com/).
-A more detaild explanation on how to deliver your plugin correctly look at this [medium post](https://lukasgamper.medium.com/how-to-import-files-directly-from-github-1a41c72a3ad3).
+A more detailed explanation on how to deliver your plugin correctly look at this [medium post](https://lukasgamper.medium.com/how-to-import-files-directly-from-github-1a41c72a3ad3).

 ## Example Plugins